 This switch allows you to set the Router's wireless modes.
 There are three modes.

-802.11g-Only Mode
+1) 802.11g only

 Setting the Router to this mode will allow only G Plus MIMO and 802.11g-compliant devices to join the network, keeping out any slower 802.11b devices.